olstromej/olstromej/README.md

-### Hi there 👋 My name is Eddie and I am a veteran turned Systems Engineer with a love for coding!
+### Hi there 👋 My name is Eddie and I am a Veteran turned Systems Engineer with a love for coding!

 📫 How to reach me:
 * Email- eddieolstrom1@gmail.com